Advice > Software engineering

 If you're looking for the best resource for prepping for coding interviews, we recommend using our comprehensive coding interview prep guide as your prep launchpad.
 There you'll find interviewing and preparation tips and links to deep-dive resources on answer methods, data structures, algorithms, and example questions.

 When practicing coding, set a timer for 15 minutes or less per problem.
 Get used to writing writing code without executing it–without the help of a compiler and debugger–to simulate the coding interview process.
-Practice solving fewer example problems of as many problem types as you can, so you’ll be better prepared, instead of deep diving into one type of problem.

-For machine learning system design interviews, we recommend that you study Meta's machine learning field guide to make sure you understand the end-to-end process for implementing machine learning solutions.
-Then, you can get some practice using the example questions we've provided in section 3.2 above.
-You can also use our general how to answer system design questions guide which covers a step-by-step method for answering system design questions.
+Then, you can get some practice using the example questions we've provided in Section 3.2 above.
+You can also use our machine learning system design interview guide, which covers a step-by-step method for answering ML system design questions.

 Meta recommends practicing for the ML system design interview by taking any well-known app and picking a system that could benefit from a machine learning solution.

 For behavioral interviews, we recommend learning our step-by-step method for answering behavioral questions.
-Then, you can practice answering the questions listed in section 3.3 above.
+Then, you can practice answering the questions listed in Section 3.3 above.
 If you have more time to prepare, then you can prepare even more "stories" summarizing your top qualifications or important lessons that you've learned.

 Meta has great prep guides for the initial tech screen and full interview loop.
 Download and review them as closely as possible and use their coding exercises when practicing.

 Finally, a great way to practice all of these interviews is to interview yourself out loud.
 This may sound strange, but it will significantly improve the way you communicate your answers during an interview.
-Play the role of both the candidate and the interviewer, asking questions and answering them, just like two people would in an interview.
-Trust us, it really helps!

 Once you’re in command of the subject matter, you’ll want to practice answering questions.
 But by yourself, you can’t simulate thinking on your feet or the pressure of performing in front of a stranger.
 Plus, there are no unexpected follow-up questions and no feedback.